gqrlt1207/CI-CD-test/README.md

    If the Sonar server was installed before, the default credential will not work, so there is no way to get the token, in this scenario, 'build.sh' will skip security scan.

+   Dockerfile is used when there is no way to get the token to access the sonarqube server.
+Dockerfile2 is used as a template to create Dockerfiletmp which is used to perform security scan and other operations.
+The ip-address and token will be replaced in Dockertmp file.

+  ## Summary:

+   This practice is very helpful in making us better understand the whole process of CI/CD.
+It's worth to spend time on it.